Mercy (The Walking Dead): Plot

 The Militia, a coalition of people from the Alexandria Safe-Zone, the Hilltop Colony and the Kingdom, prepare for war in an alliance to fight the Saviors.
 Rick, Maggie, and King Ezekiel lead the respective communities in an assault on the Sanctuary.
 Meanwhile, Carol, Morgan, Tara, and Daryl lead a large horde of walkers toward the Sanctuary via controlled distractions.

+Helped by directions from Dwight, the coalition takes out the Saviors mini-outposts.
 Shortly after, Rick's convoy arrives at the Sanctuary and simultaneously fire warning shots.
 Negan steps out with his lieutenants—Dwight, Simon, Gavin, Regina (Traci Dinwiddie), and Eugene.
 After being taunted by Negan, Rick tells the lieutenants that he will let them live if they surrender, but reminds Negan that he will kill him.
 After none of the lieutenants accept Rick's offer, Negan tells Rick that he lacks the numbers to win a fight against the Saviors and instructs Gregory, the leader of the Hilltop, to come out.
 Subsequently, Gregory steps out and asserts that the Hilltop stands with Negan, and the punishment to any Hilltop resident for fighting against the Sanctuary is banishment for the offenders and their families.
 Jesus, speaking for all the Hilltop soldiers there, shouts that the Hilltop "stands with Maggie", refuting Gregory's power.
 Infuriated, Simon, after deciding he's no longer useful, aggressively pushes Gregory down a set of stairs.

 On the road, a Savior caravan unintentionally activates a tripwire and sets off an explosion, which is heard at the Sanctuary.
 Rick tells Negan's lieutenants to make up their minds, but they don't respond.
 Rick starts a countdown, but ends it early, firing at the walls and windows of the Sanctuary, creating noise to draw the incoming walkers.
 Negan runs off as his lieutenants run back inside for cover.
 In the midst of the mayhem, Rick's fighters continue to spray bullets at the Sanctuary, but eventually retreat to their cars for evacuation.
 With signals sent by Carol's group, Gabriel positions their RV, rigged with explosives, in front of the Sanctuary fence and exits as it continues slowly moving forward.
 Rick uses a garage door opener to detonate the explosives, successfully breaching the gate.